Many parts of Oscar can be adapted to your needs like any other Django application:

 You will need to let Django know that you replaced one of Oscar’s core

 apps.
-You can do that by supplying an extra argument to
+You can do that by replacing its entry in the

 Overrides of dashboard applications should follow overrides of core applications (basket, catalogue etc), since they depend on models, declared in the core applications.
 Otherwise, it could cause issues with Oscar’s dynamic model loading.

-INSTALLED_APPS = [ # all your non-Oscar apps ] + get_core_apps([ # core applications 'yourappsfolder.catalogue', 'yourappsfolder.order', # dashboard applications 'yourappsfolder.dashboard', 'yourappsfolder.dashboard.orders', 'yourappsfolder.dashboard.reports', ])
+INSTALLED_APPS = [ # all your non-Oscar apps ... # core applications 'yourappsfolder.catalogue', 'yourappsfolder.order', # dashboard applications 'yourappsfolder.dashboard', 'yourappsfolder.dashboard.orders', 'yourappsfolder.dashboard.reports', ]

 You can now override every class (that is dynamically loaded, which is almost every class) in the app you’ve replaced.
 That means forms, views, strategies, etc. All you usually need to do is give it the same name and place it in a module with the same name.